Compliance

 DevOps recognizes that they don’t work in a vacuum.
 According to Gartner, 98% of DevOps professionals work in regulated industries and are more cognizant of Compliance requirements than their predecessors.
 They understand that they must adhere to controlled requirements and standards to build customer trust with prospects and customers and satisfy regulatory and commercial Compliance requirements.
 After all, if organizations don’t have the proper security controls around infrastructure and the right processes in place from a people and technology perspective, it can lead to business risk for the company.

-The View From Leadership
+The View From Leadership to the GRC and DevOps

 When considering the need for DevOps and GRC teams to work together more efficiently, it is essential to understand how the leadership sees the relationship between the two groups.
 Sometimes DevOps and security Compliance report to the same leadership – Engineering or CTO – who care about prioritizing the work and Compliance requirements.
 If they don’t, competing priorities may need to be considered.